🎧 Listen to the audio version of this post here.

 How good are you at practicing the basics every day or every week?
 How badly do you want to become, and remain, an A-player?

-There is no secret to becoming an A-player.
+I hate to break it you, but there is no secret to becoming an A-player.
 In fact, those who ask already know the answer.
-If you look for A-players, they’ll appear.
+If you seek A-players, it is A-players that you'll find.